 Buildings and constructions, production machinery and equipment are accounted for at revalued amounts, being the fair value.
 Revaluations are carried out with sufficient regularity such that the carrying amount does not differ materially from that which would be determined using fair value at the reporting date.
 Any accumulated depreciation at the date of revaluation is eliminated against the gross carrying amount of the asset, and the net amount is restated to the revalued amount of the asset.
-All items of Property, Plant and Equipment are carried at fair value, except vessels and barges, which are carried out at cost however, their cost is a close approximation of fair value.
-At the reporting date, vessels and barges are recorded at their cost less accumulated depreciation.
-Vessel cost comprises acquisition costs directly attributable to the vessel and the expenditures made to prepare the vessel for its initial voyage.
-Vessels are depreciated on a straight-line basis over their estimated useful economic life.
-Depreciation is based on cost less estimated residual scrap value.
+All items of Property, Plant and Equipment are carried at fair value.